 Nick Cartwright is a local audio-visual technician, live sound engineer, and indie rock musician.
 He had his start doing on-set audio recording and post-production audio and video for short films, a successful YouTube music news channel, and interning at a major broadcast & media production studio.
 His work has been featured in Chicago 48 Film Fest, Brain Frame ‘Performative Comix Readings’, Desperado LGBT Film Fest, CNKY Film Fest, Pride Films & Plays’ Queer Bits Film Fest, and on television, radio, and YouTube for tens of thousands of people to see and hear.
 You can find him around Chicago mixing sound and performing at various rock venues and at Bodhi Spiritual Center on Sunday mornings running audio-visual.

-Bodhi Spiritual Center is led by a group of dedicated and inspired community members.
-These members serve consciously to see that the organization fulfills its missing.
+Bodhi Spiritual Center is supported by a group of dedicated and inspired community members.
+These members serve consciously to see that the organization fulfills its mission.
 Our board of directors includes: